-Check your DOB if the combination of 1 and 3 is present, people with this combination likes to enjoy their life individually.
-This person is inclined to be perfectionist.
+Check your DOB if the combination of 1 and 3 is present.
+A person with this combination likes to enjoy their life individually.
+They are inclined to be perfectionist.

-Negative side of number 1 and 3 person are not honest, they lie to protect themselves, sometimes they become violent.
+Negative side of people with number 1 and 3 is that they are not honest, they lie to protect themselves, and sometimes they become violent.

-Check your DOB if the combination of 3 and 9 is present, person with this combination will argue more and face litigation problem.
+Check your DOB if the combination of 3 and 9 is present.
+A person with this combination will argue more and face litigation problem.

-Check your DOB if the combination of 7 and 9 is present, person with this combination will face difficulties, but they face that situation with calm and confidence.
+Check your DOB if the combination of 7 and 9 is present.
+A person with this combination will face difficulties, but they face that situation with calm and confidence.

-Check your DOB if the combination of 1 and 7 is present, person with this combination is interested in mysterious things ( which is difficult to understand and explain ).
+Check your DOB if the combination of 1 and 7 is present.
+A person with this combination is interested in mysterious things ( which is difficult to understand and explain ).
 They enjoy searching hidden things, research field.

 HORA TO BE USED